SunOner/sunone_aimbot_docs/config/config.md

 - AI_mouse_net `bool`: Use neural networks for mouse movement.
 See [this repository](https://github.com/SunOner/mouse_net).

 ### Overlay:
+> [!NOTE]
+> Not recommended for gaming as the interface is drawn over all applications and is clickable.
+Also, some games automatically take screenshots to check players for fair play.

 - show_overlay `bool`: Enable overlay.
-Not recommended for gaming as the interface is drawn over all applications and is clickable.
-Also, some games automatically take screenshots to check players for fair play.
 - overlay_show_borders `bool`: Draw overlay borders.
 - overlay_show_boxes `bool`: Draw found targets.
 - overlay_show_target_line `bool`: Draw lines from the center of the screen to the target.